patild05/notejam/README.md

 be publickly accessible.
 Also, all Azure services should be able to reach to Sql server.
 2. The source code can be executed as a stand alone, execute the main.ps1 file to create infrastructure.
 The application code can be deployed from Visual Studio to the targer azure web app.
+Once the application is deployed, you need to register yourself on sign-in page, then you can sign in and use the application.